-I am a cultural historian of the early modern Atlantic World, and I hold a doctorate in transatlantic history from the University of Texas at Arlington.
+I am a cultural historian of the Early Modern Atlantic World, and I hold a doctorate in Transatlantic History from the University of Texas at Arlington.
 I received funding for my Ph.D. through the Enhanced Doctoral Graduate Teaching Assistantship.
-I specialize in the history of early modern colonization and the transatlantic slave trade in North America and the Caribbean.
-I currently research the history of food and drink, specifically the history of distillation and brewing.
+I specialize in the history of food and drink, specifically distillation and brewing in Early Modern Europe and the Atlantic World.
 I currently work as a Research Fellow for The Waggonner Center and as a Visiting Assistant Professor for the Department of History and Social Sciences at Louisiana Tech University.

 Feel free to share your thoughts on any posts, or email me regarding any comments or questions!